-Sometimes oncologists recommend surgery in certain cancers to remove the organs that generate hormones.
 For example, to treat breast cancer, the ovaries may be removed to stop estrogen production (ovarian ablation).
 Testicles may be removed to decrease testosterone levels to treat prostate cancer (bilateral orchiectomy).
 The surgery is done by a specialist surgeon at a hospital.

-The common side effects of the hormone therapy include:
+Common side effects of hormone therapy include:

 Hot flashes and night sweat